Groin Pain, Groin Strain and Groin Pull Injury

 Learn the causes behind groin pain, plus treatment and prevention tips for groin strain and groin pull injury.

 Groin pain; Groin strain; Groin pull injury; or Adductor strain.
-Call it what you want, the fact is, it’s a very common muscle strain injury that currently plagues sports like soccer, basketball, football, hockey, track & field and racquet sports.
+Call it what you want, the fact is, it’s a very common muscle strain injury that currently plagues sports like soccer, basketball, football, hockey, track & field and racket sports.

 If you suffer from groin strain or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
 To get started on a safe and effective stretching routine that’s just right for you, check out the Ultimate Guide to Stretching & Flexibility.